alma4rebi/swift-programming-language/book/Properties.md

 Note

 Global constants and variables are always computed lazily, in a similar manner to [Lazy Stored Properties](Properties.md#TP40016643-CH14-ID257).
-Unlike lazy stored properties, global constants and variables do not need to be marked with the `lazy`{.code-voice} modifier.
+Unlike lazy stored properties, global constants and variables do not need to be marked with the `lazy` modifier.

 Local constants and variables are never computed lazily.